ainaimi/ML4CI/syllabus.md

 The literature on ML and causal inference is very expansive and complex.
 There are some key essential concepts that are not easy to understand for those with little to no formal technical background.
 The purpose of this course is to help you with your efforts in filling this gap.

-This course **is an applied course.** Some theoretical concepts will be introduced, but in a very accessible, intuitive format.
+This **is an applied course.** We will focus extensively on R code, what it is doing, and how it is related to some of the theoretical considerations we will cover.
+Some theoretical concepts will be introduced, but in a very accessible, intuitive format.

 ## PRE-REQUISITES